rkruegs123/idp-design/README.md

 mkdir output
 ```

+All design scripts take a core set of arguments, including:
+- `--n-eq-steps`: The number of equilibration timesteps per simulation
+- `--n-sample-steps`: The number of timesteps for sampling reference states
+- `--sample-every`: The timestep frequency for sampling representative states.

+Additional arguments include the temperature, timestep, and diffusion coefficient.
+Use `--help` for more details.
+Below, we list arguments that are particularly pertinent to each experiment.

 ## **Design an IDP with a Target Rg**
 To design an IDP that **optimizes its radius of gyration (Rg)**:
 ```sh